Austin shooting victim identified - Albert Lea Tribune

 By Michael Stoll

-The Austin Police Department has identified the man who was shot and killed early Saturday morning in northwest Austin.
+The Austin Police Department has identified the man who was shot and killed early Saturday morning in northwest Austin as well as issued a warrant for a suspect in the case.

 According to a Tuesday afternoon press release from Austin Police Chief David McKichan, the victim was 45-year-old David Harris of Austin.
 Harris was shot a little after 1 a.m.
 Saturday with police responding to a 911 call to the residence at 110 12th St. NE at around 1:10 a.m.